divyashree-baskar/Exp-3/README.md

 # RESULT:
-Thus the Railway Reservation System project was executed and the output was verified.
+Thus the Railway Management System project was executed and the output was verified.